ta-data-lis/lab-resolving-git-conflicts/your-code/about-me.md

     * Which industry will you seek employment in? tech
     * What will your future role look like? a mix of data analytics and sales
-    * What is your career goal?
+    * What is your career goal? to define